vidyadharbendre/learn_computer_vision_using_examples/modules/module_1/23l_digital_image_post_processing_README.md

 # Digital Post Processing in Image Sensors

 ## Introduction
+Digital post-processing refers to the techniques used to enhance and manipulate images after they have been captured.

+## What is Digital Post Processing?
+- **Definition**: The process of editing digital images using software to improve quality, alter appearance, or correct issues.

+- **Common Software**: Adobe Photoshop, Lightroom, GIMP, Capture One.

 **Digital Post Processing** refers to the various techniques and algorithms applied to digital images after they have been captured by an image sensor but before they are presented to the user or stored.
 The goal of post-processing is to enhance the visual quality of images, correct imperfections, and adjust various parameters to achieve the desired aesthetic or technical effect.